Opportunities by Area

 GLC Building Manager

 Building Managers support the Graduate Life Center at Virginia Tech.
-This position works closely with the Student Engagement and Campus Life Operations Manager and the Graduate School to provide services to the patrons of the GLC.
+This position works closely with the Student Engagement and Campus Life Operations Coordinator and the Graduate School to provide services to the patrons of the GLC.
 This includes providing excellent customer service, oversight of the information desk, reserving rooms, basic cleaning (wiping tables, vacuuming, etc.), administrative support, marketing, and clerical duties.
 Shifts hours vary but may require Saturdays and may include early morning, day, evening, weekend and holiday hours as needed.

 Ticket Office Attendant

-Selected applicants process season ticket orders for Virginia Tech Union, the Lively Arts series, and the School of the Arts series; and sell single ticket orders via mail, phone, and over the counter.
+Selected applicants process season ticket orders for Virginia Tech Union, the Lively Arts series, and the School of the Arts series; and sell single ticket orders via phone, and over the counter.
 The Ticket Office attendant distributes literature to patrons and answers questions about shows and events.
 Other than selling tickets, the top priority of the Ticket Office attendant is customer service.

 Chapel Services Specialist